Your guide to sewer line repair & replacement

 Isn’t it Baltimore City or Baltimore County’s responsibility to make sure my sewer is working?

-How much of my yard will get disturbed during a sewer repair or installation?
+How much of my yard will be disturbed during a sewer repair or installation?

 This depends on the extent of the repair required and your level of investment.
 Spot repairs and any trenchless method result in minimal disturbance.
 However, conventional sewer repair and replacement requires quite a bit more disturbance.
 A conventional sewer repair typically involves a 4-6ft wide trench from your house to your property edge.